 - Permits the IGIS to generally inquire into operationally sensitive matters.

 The importance of oversight

 Intelligence and security agencies are essential in a modern democracy to protect against security threats and to advance the interests of the nation as a whole.

-However, the inherently secret nature of the agencies, along with their intrusive capabilities, means it is essential robust and independent oversight exists to ensure they act legally, properly and in a manner consistent with New Zealand’s democratic values.
+However, the inherently secret nature of the agencies, along with their intrusive nature and abilities, means it is essential robust and independent oversight exists to ensure they act legally, properly and in a manner consistent with New Zealand’s democratic values.

-Through independent oversight, a balance is struck between the secrecy necessary [internal link to 8.1] for the agencies to operate effectively and the public’s expectations of accountability and transparency.
+Through independent oversight, a balance is struck between the secrecy necessary for the agencies to operate effectively and the public’s expectations of accountability and transparency.